edge-servers/immunity-monitoring/README.rst

     ]

     # Make sure you change them in production
-    # You can select one of the backends located in openwisp_monitoring.db.backends
+    # You can select one of the backends located in immunity_monitoring.db.backends
     TIMESERIES_DATABASE = {
-        'BACKEND': 'openwisp_monitoring.db.backends.influxdb',
+        'BACKEND': 'immunity_monitoring.db.backends.influxdb',
-        'USER': 'openwisp',
+        'USER': 'immunity',
-        'PASSWORD': 'openwisp',
+        'PASSWORD': 'immunity',
-        'NAME': 'openwisp2',
+        'NAME': 'immunity2',
         'HOST': 'localhost',
         'PORT': '8086',
         'OPTIONS': {